For COVID-19 resources in Seattle, King Co., and WA state, visit:

 Information for Tenants

-If you are a tenant or are looking for rental housing, we can provide tenant counseling, information, resources and tools to help you understand your rights and responsibilities, avoid eviction, and maintain your rental housing.
+If you’re renting or looking for rental housing, we can provide tenant counseling, information, resources and tools to help you understand your rights and responsibilities, avoid eviction, and maintain your rental housing.
 (Tenants seeking rental assistance should contact 2.1.1 for screening eligibility for all King County programs.)Learn More

 TO APPLY: Please leave a voicemail at 206.694.6833.
-The hours of operation are Monday-Friday 8:30am to—5pm, closed on holidays.
-We respond to your voice mails within 2 business days.
-Note: Move-in support lasts as long as we have the staff and funds to provide it.
+We’re open Monday – Friday 8:30am – 5pm, closed on holidays.
+We respond to voicemails within two business days.
+NOTE: Move-in support lasts as long as we have the staff and funds to provide it.

 Tenant Topic Webpages

 Some resources for Washington state homeowners and people interested in homeownership:

 - Homestead Community Land Trust preserves and advances access to permanently affordable homeownership as a means to create thriving, equitable and inclusive communities.
 They serve first-time homebuyers in Seattle-King County who earn less than 80% of the area median income.
 (To find out if you qualify, see Homestead’s steps and eligibility requirements to become a homeowner.)